The Step-By-Step Guide To Remodeling Your Kitchen

 So not only will exposed shelving showcase your kitchenware, it can also open up the space visually.

-Place The Countertops
+Step 11: Place The Countertops

 You’re getting so close!
 Your kitchen is finally starting to look like a kitchen again and not a construction zone.
 Next up: your countertops.

 One thing to keep in mind about your countertops is the timeline.
-This is where things can sometimes slow down because many designers prefer measuring for countertops once the cabinets are installed.
+This is where progress can sometimes slow down because many designers prefer measuring for countertops once the cabinets are installed.
 This is especially important to note if you’re ordering fabricated countertops like quartz.

 To decide which countertop material is right for you, take a look at the options below: